hisunnymay/community/docs/reference/annotations/valuerec.md

 ::: thumbnail
 ![vr-popup](/images/annotation/vr/vr-popup.png)
-*Hard Modee*
 :::

 Hard is used to declare the relationship between business boundaries and recommendations.
 If the hard toggle is turned on, meaning your business scope is fully aligned with the  recommended options.

 So if the item the user wants is not in all candidates, the bot will give user a default reply such as *"Sorry, we do not offer Star War at this time"*.
 Of course, you can customize them on the system intent `io.framely.core.BadIndex` and `io.framely.core.BadCandidate` by adding more  replies.
 And if there are only one or zero recommended options, the default behavior will also be provided.
-The difference is that it needs to be defined in [Single Entry Prompts](./vr.md#single-entry) and [Zero Entry Prompts](./vr.md#zero-entry).
+The difference is that it needs to be defined in [Single Entry Prompts](./valuerec.md#single-entry) and [Zero Entry Prompts](./valuerec.md#zero-entry).

 <!--【img】hard soft 对比-->